Share On Social!

-“We were all constantly going out, introducing ourselves to people in the community, meeting community members, advocating for ‘Rights of Nature,’ collecting petitions, standing outside of every place you can think of, and getting kick out of every place you can think of,” Jankowski said.
+“We were all constantly going out, introducing ourselves to people in the community, meeting community members, advocating for ‘Rights of Nature,’ collecting petitions, standing outside of every place you can think of, and getting kicked out of every place you can think of,” Jankowski said.

 One of Jankowski’s focus areas was online outreach.
 Initiatives like live-streams, social media engagement, and digital updates allowed people from all backgrounds to become involved without physical participation.

-“Online information sharing is super important who aren’t capable of making every meeting or making every event,” Jankowski said.
+“Online information sharing is super important for those who aren’t capable of making every meeting or making every event,” Jankowski said.
 “You want them to feel part of it, even if they can’t be there.
 Because of the online presence, we had a lot more people who were willing to advocate for us.”